dwells35/alien_eye/README.md

   pygame==1.9.4
   PyYAML==3.13**
   * PyCapture2 will most likely show up as version 0.0.0, and I'm not sure why.
 As long as you use the correct setup.py file, it will work.
+  * cmake and Cython are only useful if you were to compile any of these packages from source in the future (possible optimization gains from dlib and OpenCV).
+For this reaons, I left those in this environment.